Thomas Peterffy Sells 20,000 Shares of Interactive Brokers Group, Inc. (NASDAQ:IBKR) Stock

 - On Monday, April 12th, Thomas Peterffy sold 20,000 shares of Interactive Brokers Group stock.
 The stock was sold at an average price of $74.16, for a total transaction of $1,483,200.00.

-The business also recently disclosed a quarterly dividend, which will be paid on Monday, June 14th.
-Investors of record on Tuesday, June 1st will be paid a dividend of $0.10 per share.
-This represents a $0.40 dividend on an annualized basis and a dividend yield of 0.55%.
-The ex-dividend date is Friday, May 28th.
-Interactive Brokers Group’s payout ratio is currently 17.62%.
+The company also recently announced a quarterly dividend, which will be paid on Monday, June 14th.
+Shareholders of record on Tuesday, June 1st will be issued a dividend of $0.10 per share.
+This represents a $0.40 dividend on an annualized basis and a yield of 0.57%.
+The ex-dividend date of this dividend is Friday, May 28th.
+Interactive Brokers Group’s dividend payout ratio is presently 17.62%.

-Several equities research analysts have issued reports on the stock.
-Wells Fargo & Company lifted their target price on shares of Interactive Brokers Group from $58.00 to $66.00 and gave the stock an “underweight” rating in a research note on Wednesday, January 20th.
-Jefferies Financial Group assumed coverage on shares of Interactive Brokers Group in a report on Thursday, March 11th.
-They issued a “buy” rating and a $89.00 price objective on the stock.
-Credit Suisse Group boosted their price objective on shares of Interactive Brokers Group from $92.00 to $110.00 and gave the company an “outperform” rating in a report on Tuesday.
-Compass Point boosted their price objective on shares of Interactive Brokers Group from $65.00 to $75.00 and gave the company a “buy” rating in a report on Wednesday, January 20th.
-Finally, The Goldman Sachs Group boosted their price objective on shares of Interactive Brokers Group from $73.00 to $83.00 and gave the company a “neutral” rating in a report on Monday, April 5th.
-One investment analyst has rated the stock with a sell rating, two have given a hold rating and four have assigned a buy rating to the stock.
-The company has an average rating of “Hold” and a consensus target price of $77.43.

-Several institutional investors and hedge funds have recently bought and sold shares of the stock.
-SG Americas Securities LLC boosted its stake in Interactive Brokers Group by 1,011.5% in the 4th quarter.
-SG Americas Securities LLC now owns 27,976 shares of the financial services provider’s stock worth $1,704,000 after buying an additional 25,459 shares during the last quarter.
+Several institutional investors and hedge funds have recently modified their holdings of IBKR.
+SG Americas Securities LLC lifted its stake in Interactive Brokers Group by 1,011.5% during the fourth quarter.
+SG Americas Securities LLC now owns 27,976 shares of the financial services provider’s stock worth $1,704,000 after purchasing an additional 25,459 shares during the last quarter.
+Norges Bank bought a new stake in shares of Interactive Brokers Group during the 4th quarter valued at about $47,763,000.
 Oppenheimer & Co.
-Inc. acquired a new position in shares of Interactive Brokers Group in the 4th quarter valued at about $999,000.
-Norges Bank acquired a new position in shares of Interactive Brokers Group in the 4th quarter valued at about $47,763,000.
-Healthcare of Ontario Pension Plan Trust Fund lifted its stake in shares of Interactive Brokers Group by 6.8% in the 4th quarter.
-Healthcare of Ontario Pension Plan Trust Fund now owns 48,066 shares of the financial services provider’s stock valued at $2,928,000 after purchasing an additional 3,066 shares in the last quarter.
-Finally, Twin Tree Management LP acquired a new position in shares of Interactive Brokers Group in the 4th quarter valued at about $6,515,000.
-16.08% of the stock is currently owned by institutional investors and hedge funds.
+Inc. acquired a new stake in Interactive Brokers Group during the fourth quarter worth about $999,000.
+Healthcare of Ontario Pension Plan Trust Fund boosted its stake in Interactive Brokers Group by 6.8% in the fourth quarter.
+Healthcare of Ontario Pension Plan Trust Fund now owns 48,066 shares of the financial services provider’s stock valued at $2,928,000 after acquiring an additional 3,066 shares during the period.
+Finally, Twin Tree Management LP bought a new position in shares of Interactive Brokers Group during the fourth quarter valued at approximately $6,515,000.
+Institutional investors own 16.08% of the company’s stock.

+A number of equities research analysts have recently issued reports on the company.
+Compass Point increased their target price on Interactive Brokers Group from $65.00 to $75.00 and gave the company a “buy” rating in a research note on Wednesday, January 20th.
+Credit Suisse Group increased their price objective on shares of Interactive Brokers Group from $92.00 to $110.00 and gave the company an “outperform” rating in a research report on Tuesday, April 27th.
+Wells Fargo & Company boosted their target price on shares of Interactive Brokers Group from $58.00 to $66.00 and gave the stock an “underweight” rating in a research report on Wednesday, January 20th.
+Jefferies Financial Group initiated coverage on shares of Interactive Brokers Group in a report on Thursday, March 11th.
+They set a “buy” rating and a $89.00 price target for the company.
+Finally, The Goldman Sachs Group lifted their price target on shares of Interactive Brokers Group from $73.00 to $83.00 and gave the stock a “neutral” rating in a research note on Monday, April 5th.
+One investment analyst has rated the stock with a sell rating, two have given a hold rating and four have given a buy rating to the company’s stock.
+The stock presently has an average rating of “Hold” and a consensus price target of $77.43.

 About Interactive Brokers Group